Aleehaa/Devops_project/README.md

 ## 🚀 Features
 - Built with **Vite** for fast development and build times
 - Simple and clean user interface
-- Adds two input numbers and displays the result instantly
+- Adds two input numbers and displays result instantly

 ---